ARCHIVED - Next Generation Fighter Capability Annual Update 2014

 Inflation: Cost data provided by the F-35 Joint Program Office include inflation.
 In all other instances, inflation is based on the National Defence Economic Model.

 Sources of Cost Data

 The F-35 Joint Program Office is the source of much of the data for Canada’s F-35A cost estimates.
 However, there are some differences among the different phases of the life cycle.
 The following summary indicates these differences, and comments on the level of reliability of the various estimates.

 Development Cost Data: The development cost estimate includes two distinct data sources.
 These are Memorandum of Understanding payments data received from the F-35 Joint Program Office, and Canadian data related to project management costs.

-Acquisition Cost Data: The F-35 Joint Program Office provides estimates for over 90 per cent of the acquisition cost data.
-As noted earlier, Canada’s bilateral cost report from the F-35 Joint Program Office is based on the same data as the Selected Acquisition Report 2012.
+Acquisition Cost Data: The F-35 Joint Program Office provides estimates for over 90 percent of the acquisition cost data.
+Bilateral cost estimates provided to Canada are derived from the same source information as is used to prepare the Department of Defense Selected Acquisition Report.
 The F-35 Joint Program Office continues to refine its estimates, and will continue to update them at least annually.
 At this point, this estimate classifies the F-35 Joint Program Office cost estimates as rough order of magnitude.